dhis2/developer-portal/blog/2022-12-13-dhis-to-rapidpro-in-the-field.md

 tags: [dhis2, rapidpro, dhis-to-rapidpro]
 ---

 The general availability of [DHIS-to-RapidPro](https://github.com/dhis2/integration-dhis-rapidpro) was announced in the [DHIS 2.39 release](https://dhis2.org/overview/version-239/).
 Funded by UNICEF, DHIS-to-RapidPro is a reliable, extensible, operations-friendly Java solution.
 It is powered by [Apache Camel](https://camel.apache.org/), providing connectivity between DHIS2 and [RapidPro](https://community.rapidpro.io/about-rapidpro-new/).
-RapidPro which is an open-source workflow engine geared towards mobile-based services.
+RapidPro is an open-source workflow engine geared towards mobile-based services.

 DHIS-to-RapidPro offers: